nerdy-autodidact/Workshop/README.md

 # Requirements

-We use windows workstation and work with Xamarin,Andorid platform for this workshop.
+We use windows workstation and work with Xamarin,Android platform for this workshop.
 Since we need a MAC to see an IOS app ,we wont do IOS in this workshop.

 Thus as of now following should be installed